 Which Refinancing Option is Right for You?

-Maybe you'd like to cash out some equity (cash out) to put toward other debt.
-If you have a fair amount of home equity, taking care of other debt with higher interest rates that your mortgage loan (credit cards or home equity loans, for example) may help save you a chunk of money each month.
+Perhaps you hope to pull out some equity (cash out) to use toward other debt.
+If you have built up some home equity, paying off other debt with rates higher than your mortgage (credit cards or home equity loans, for example) could be able to save you a chunk of money every month.

-Are you hoping to fatten up your equity faster, and pay your mortgage loan off sooner?
-Consider refinancing with a shorterterm loan, like a 15-year mortgage.
-Even though your monthly payments will likely be more, you will be paying less interest; so your equity will rise up faster.
-However, if you've had your existing thirty-year mortgage loan for a long time and the loan balance is relatively low, you could be do this without raising your monthly payment — it's even possible to save!
-To help you figure out your options and the multiple benefits in refinancing, please contact us at (732) 969-9300.
-We are here for you.
+Are you dreaming of paying your loan off more quickly, while building up your equity quicker?
+In that case, you'll need to find out about refinancing to a short term mortgage loan - like a fifteen-year loan.
+Although your mortgage payments will usually be increased, you will save on interest; so your equity will build up faster.
+However, if you've had your current thirty-year mortgage for a long time and the remaining balance is somewhat low, you may be able to do this without raising your monthly mortgage payment — you could even be able to save!
+To help you determine your options and the numerous benefits in refinancing, please contact us at (732) 969-9300.
+We would love to help you reach your goals!

 Curious about refinancing?
 Give us a call: (732) 969-9300.